rishamD/rishamD.github.io/Rishamdeep_Resume1.md

 - I calculated lighting effects such as diffuse and specular reflections at each intersection point.
 I considered the positions and properties of light sources in the scene to determine how they contribute to the illumination of object.

 ## Student Echo | Android App - [[GitLab](https://code.cs.umanitoba.ca/comp3350-winter2024/KeyValuePairs-a02-8)[\]](https://github.com/WilliamOdumah/Student-Echo)                                                                            January 2024 - Present
-- I worked on an Android App that would let university of Manitoba students to rate their courses and professors -I played a pivotal role in ensuring the reliability and functionality of Student Echo through rigorous testing protocols.
+- I worked on an Android App that would let university of Manitoba students to rate their courses and professors.
+- I played a pivotal role in ensuring the reliability and functionality of Student Echo through rigorous testing protocols.
--As a member of the development team, my primary responsibilities centered around testing and implementing critical components of the application, particularly the login manager and user interface (UI).
+- As a member of the development team, my primary responsibilities centered around testing and implementing critical components of the application, particularly the login manager and user interface (UI).

 [ref1]: Aspose.Words.db962e01-6f57-42f6-9d01-71f01b67711a.001.png